Hmong people: Etymology

-The term Hmong is the English pronunciation of the Hmong's native name.
+The term Hmong is the English spelling of the Hmong's native name.
 It is a singular and plural noun (e.g., Japanese, French, etc.).
-When pronouncing the term Hmong, the "G" is silent.
-More recently the silent of the "H" has been based on preference.
-This is mainly because when pronouncing it in the Hmong Leng (Leeg) dialect the "H" is silent (i.e., Moob), while it is not in the Hmong Der (Dawb) dialect (i.e., Hmoob).
-Very little is known about the native Hmong name as it isn't mentioned in Chinese historical records since the Hans identified the Hmong as Miao.
-The meaning of it is debatable and no one is sure of its origin although it can be traced back to several provinces in China.
-However, most Hmong Americans and Hmong Laotians often associate it with "Free" and/or "Hmoov" (Fate) as it serves as a reminder to them of their history of fighting oppression.
+Very little is known about the native Hmong name as it is not mentioned in Chinese historical records, since the Han identified the Hmong as Miao.
+The meaning of it is debatable and no one is sure of its origin, although it can be traced back to several provinces in China.
+However, Hmong Americans and Hmong Laotians often associate it with "Free" and/or "Hmoov" (Fate); it serves as a reminder to them of their history of fighting oppression.